 One station that will surely benefit from the demise of Choice FM is Colourful Radio.
 Colourful is the last of its kind and is currently the only commercial black music station in London.
 Established by Kofi Kusitor MBE in 2004, Colourful was one of the first stations in the UK to have an internet audio stream and gained a licence to broadcast on DAB in 2008.
 Its format is highly reminiscent of the old Choice FM, mixing current affairs and news with soulful music.
 Genre-wise, its playlists cover many bases but with a specific focus on soul, reggae and jazz-funk.

 Pirate radio has always had a significant place in the Black British community.
 Prior to Choice gaining its licence to operate as a legal wholly commercial entity, it like most other black owned radio stations at the time operated as a pirate station.
 While pirate stations may operate under much greater financial constraints and the quality of the presenters/DJs can sometimes be questionable, they offer plenty of diversity in their shows.
 Vibes FM (undoubtedly the station of choice for lovers of all things reggae), Galaxy FM and Conscious Radio are examples of some of the better pirate stations that exist and can certainly fill the void that Choice has left.
 Community stations such as Reprezent and Rinse FM also provide good music and a good standard of DJs.

 The loss of Choice FM is a huge loss to the black British community and lovers of black music in general.
 It also raises further questions with some seeing it as an attempt to remove black culture and voices from commercial radio and to a greater extent mainstream British media.
 However, there are also positives to be found in its ill-conceived rebranding, allowing much smaller pirate and community radio stations that were suffocating under its stagnant shadow to now get the attention that they truly deserve.

-A full list of London’s Pirate Radio Stations can be found here.
+Check out this full list of London’s Pirate Radio Stations to get your started.